 What are the frequent problems regarding acoustic treatment for which our customers contact us?

 Very often they cover a large area of wall by one of the materials mentioned above but they experience sadly that it became even worst.
-The reason is that these materials – foam and styrofoam – are not suitable to absorb the bass however they absorb the high frequencies by which they have an opposite impact on the sound: low frequencies become even more dominant.
+The reason is that these materials – acoustic foam and styrofoam – are not suitable to absorb the bass however they absorb the high frequencies by which they have an opposite impact on the sound: low frequencies become even more dominant.

 Another common problem in room acoustics is over dampening.
 If somebody picks up some information about the treatment of echo and purchases some bass absorbers, he or she can easily over- dampen the bass which also makes the listening to music or watching movies unpleasant.

 The sounds not only need to be absorbed but also to be scattered in order to get a clean dynamic sound without echo, we will need also diffusers to achieve this.
+It is unnecessary to pack the whole room with diffusion elements and accessories, we place them only at the reflection points.

 What steps should be taken to the room’s acoustics in such cases?